raghad-murad/Quadratic-Equation-Solver/README.md

      - `findEquationRoots(double a, double b, double c):` Finds the roots of a quadratic equation.
      - `combineEquations(double a1, double b1, double c1, double a2, double b2, double c2):` Combines two equations.
      - `displayMainMenu():` Displays the menu options.

-## 🖼 Screenshots

-Screenshots of the program execution can be added here if available.

 ## 🤝 Contact